-1. Using a block to hold the front body open, place the gas tank into position in the frame making sure the heat shield is in position.
+1. Using straps to hold the front plastic open, place the gas tank into position in the frame making sure the heat shield is in position.

-- Using a suitable block, support the rear of the tank and connect the gasline hose to the gas tank valve outlet.
-Secure with a clamp.
+2. Using a suitable block, support the rear of the tank and connect the gasoline hose.
+Secure with the clamp.